-Take a look at any property on our website and you’ll see a range of map tools that calculate your journey time from the front door to any destination.
-Handy for planning your route to work... and how long you can hit the snooze button in the morning!
+Take a look at our properties and you’ll see a range of map tools that calculate your journey time from the front door to any destination.
+Handy for planning your route to work... or how long you can hit snooze!

 In addition to paying rent for your property, you may also be required to make the following permitted payments:

 For tenancies which started on or after 1st of June 2019

 - Holding deposit: 1 week's rent

 - Deposit: 5 weeks' rent or where the rent is more than £50,000 per annum, 6 weeks' rent

 - Payments to other third parties: such as council tax, utilities or payments for communications services.